-Fajitas cook quickly so taking a bit of time to season steak, chicken or shrimp with our simple fajita seasoning is a good idea.
-Use our recipe as a guide; you can make all three proteins or make one.
-Use 2 1/2 pounds of protein for six people.
+Fajitas cook quickly, so taking a bit of time to season steak, chicken, or shrimp with our simple fajita seasoning is a good idea.
+Use our recipe as a guide; you can make all three proteins or choose one.
+Use 2 ½ pounds of protein for six people.
 Even though it is only the two of us, we still make the whole batch.
 The leftovers are fabulous.

 2 tablespoons olive oil, divided